GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSXD-DRTutorial/ex3_gnirsxd_LXD10mm_cmdline.rst

    :width: 600
    :alt: fit to the telluric standard

-..
-MGR: THIS NEEDS UPDATING: Order 8 needs some discussion.
-You will notice many rejected data points marked as light blue triangle.
-The software by default rejects those points because the stellar features in that part of the spectrum are notoriouly difficult to model.

-.. .. image:: _graphics/gnirsxd_LXD10mm_tellfit_order8.png
-   :width: 325
-   :alt: fit to the telluric standard

-.. .. image:: _graphics/gnirsxd_LXD10mm_tellfit_order8_model.png
-   :width: 325
-   :alt: telluric absorption model fit

-..
-MGR: THIS MAY NEED UPDATING: In our case, the model and the star do fit remarkably well, so we can reactivate those points and give the software more points to fit.
-On the top plot, use the box selection tool (the dotted line square) to include the blue triangles and type "u" to unmask them and reactivate them.

-.. .. image:: _graphics/gnirsxd_LXD10mm_tellfit_order8_after.png
-   :width: 325
-   :alt: fit to the telluric standard

-.. .. image:: _graphics/gnirsxd_LXD10mm_tellfit_order8_model_after.png
-   :width: 325
-   :alt: telluric absorption model fit

 Science Observations
 ====================
 The science target is a bright HD star.
 The sequence